-The Nuclear Medicine Technologist's Role in Theranostics: SNMMI-TS Advocacy's Vision ith the approval of 177Lu PSMA-617, theranostics' presence in nuclear medicine is expanding beyond thyroid cancer and neuroendocrine tumors to higher-incidence diseases.
-This April (2022), The Journal of Nuclear Medicine published an ahead-of-print article, "Joint EANM, SNMMI and IAEA Enabling Guide: How to Set Up a Theranostics Centre" (1).
+With the approval of Lu-177 PSMA-617, theranostics' presence in nuclear medicine is expanding beyond thyroid cancer and neuroendocrine tumors to higher-incidence diseases.
+This April (2022), the Journal of Nuclear Medicine (JNM) featured "Joint EANM, SNMMI and IAEA Enabling Guide: How to Set Up a Theranostics Centre."
 The guide provided valuable information to enable interested stakeholders to safely initiate and operate theranostics centers.
 The article defined the theranostics concept as "using the same target for both imaging and therapy."
 That is also how we define the theranostics concept as Nuclear Medicine Technologists (NMTs) and SNMMI-Technologist Section (SNMMI-TS) Advocacy governance.